ronin-co/blade/README.md

 Allows for performing data mutations and updates all `use` queries accordingly.

-The function exposes all [write query types](https://ronin.co/docs/queries/types) available on RONIN, but any other data source may be used instead as well.
+The function exposes all [write query types](https://ronin.co/docs/queries/types) available on RONIN, but any other data source may be used as well.

 ```tsx
 import { useMutation } from '@ronin/blade/client/hooks';